Reasonal | 2024 | reasonal.co | App Store

 The problem

-The first problem became apparent quite quickly: people have a thirst for self-improvement in theory, but often stumble at the first hurdle—daily practice and studying.
-It's a familiar pattern in the realm of self-directed programs, where workout plans and diet books are often purchased with grandiose visions of transformation, only to be abandoned just weeks later.
-Online course providers sell the convenience, the flexibility, the potential to learn anything from the comfort of your own home, but rely on their students' willpower and motivation to stick through a course.
-And only 3-6% of students have the willpower to do it.
-Even educational apps, seemingly tailor-made for our modern, fast-paced lives, have some of the lowest retention rates out of all kinds of mobile apps.
+The first problem became apparent quickly: people want self-improvement in theory, but struggle with the daily practice.
+Workout plans and diet books are purchased with big expectations but are abandoned weeks later.
+Online course providers sell the convenience, the flexibility, the potential to learn anything from home — but rely on their students' willpower to stick through.
+And only 3-6% actually do.
+Educational apps have some of the lowest retention rates of any app category.

 2.1%